CNIC Executive Director Bridges tours NAVSUP's fuels facility in Sicily

-Lt.
-Marty Gregory (right), Naval Supply Systems Command Fleet Logistics Center Sigonella (NAVSUP FLCSI) fuels officer, guides Executive Director Timothy K. Bridges (left), Commander Navy Installations Command, on a tour of the installation's fuels operations facility onboard Naval Air Station (NAS) Sigonella, Sept.
-6, 2023.
+Capt.
+Shannon W. Walker (second from left), Naval Supply Systems Command Fleet Logistics Center Sigonella (NAVSUP FLCSI) commanding officer, and some of the command's fuels operations managers in Sicily guide Executive Director Timothy K. Bridges (left), Commander Navy Installations Command, on a tour of the installation's fuels facility Sept.
+6, 2023 onboard Naval Air Station (NAS) Sigonella, Italy.
 NAS Sigonella's strategic location enables U.S., allied and partner nation forces to deploy and respond as required to ensure security and stability in Europe, Africa and Central Command.
 (U.S. Navy photo by Joe Yanik/released)

 |Date Taken: